 First, and most important, while you want to take advantage of tax deductions for business driving, you also don't want to trigger an IRS audit, or risk fines and penalties for over-reporting expenses.

-The IRS makes it clear that
+The IRS makes it clear that you must have complete, accurate, and at-the-time records for all business driving

 You can deduct expenses for business use of your car.
 But you can't deduct personal driving costs.
 The IRS specifically calls out these expenses that don't make your driving business-related: